 - Mix the frangipane with the milk and reserve.

-- Butter well a large bundt pan (10 or 12 cups), flour it, shake off excess, and refrigerate it while making the batter.
-Or use baking spray, the one that has flour, and refrigerate the pan.
+- Grease with shortening a large bundt pan (10 or 12-cup capacity), flour it, shake off excess, and reserve while making the batter.

 - Add sugar gradually while beating at medium/high speed for 3 minutes.
 It should be light-colored and fluffy.